OxSon/AutoCompleteA03/instructions.md

 ### Extra credit 1
 This is an opportunity to earn extra credit and contribute to future offerings of this assignment.
 Create a real-world data (preferably large or huge) for which autocomplete would be appropriate and document it in your readme file (including a reference to the original data source).
 Below are a few possibilities.
 Note that some of the datasets are massive and you will need to filter them down to appropriate sizes and put them into our file format.

-   - [http://dumps.wikimedia.org/other/pagecounts-raw/](Wikipedia): term = Wikipedia page, weight = number of hits per year.
+   - [Wikipedia](http://dumps.wikimedia.org/other/pagecounts-raw/): term = Wikipedia page, weight = number of hits per year.

-   - [http://storage.googleapis.com/books/ngrams/books/datasetsv2.html](Google books Ngram Viewer): term = n-gram, weight = frequency of occurrence in corpus of books.
+   - [Google books Ngram Viewer](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html): term = n-gram, weight = frequency of occurrence in corpus of books.

-   - [http://en.wiktionary.org/wiki/Wiktionary%3AFrequency_lists](Wiktionary): term = word, weight = frequency of occurrence in corpus.
+   - [Wiktionary](http://en.wiktionary.org/wiki/Wiktionary%3AFrequency_lists): term = word, weight = frequency of occurrence in corpus.
 Pick a language with a non-Latin alphabet such as Hebrew, Arabic, Russian, Greek, or Japanese.

-   - [http://www.imdb.com/interfaces](The Internet Movie Database): term = movie, weight = number of reviews or average rating.
+   - [The Internet Movie Database](http://www.imdb.com/interfaces): term = movie, weight = number of reviews or average rating.

 Be sure that your file is in the prescribed format (tab-separated and UTF-8 encoded).
 If your file is less than 50MB, submit it as usual; if it is larger, please contact your preceptor for submission instructions.

 ### Extra credit 2
-Improve [ftp://ftp.cs.princeton.edu/pub/cs226/autocomplete/AutocompleteGUI.java](AutocompleteGUI.java) in the following (or other) ways:
+Improve [AutocompleteGUI.java](ftp://ftp.cs.princeton.edu/pub/cs226/autocomplete/AutocompleteGUI.java) in the following (or other) ways:

    - Improve the graphical layout (e.g., align search bar and suggestion box, allow search bar and suggestion box to expand to width of window).

    - Fix some of the known bugs, which are documented in the file.

 ### Deliverables
 Submit `Autocomplete.java`, `BinarySearchDeluxe.java`, and `Term.java`.
 Your may not call any library functions other than those in `java.lang`, `java.util`, `stdlib.jar`, and `algs4.jar`.
-Finally, submit a [./readme.txt](readme.txt) file and answer the questions.
+Finally, submit a [readme.txt](./readme.txt) file and answer the questions.

 This assignment was developed by Matthew Drabick and Kevin Wayne.
 `Copyright © 2014.`